kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 If a listener has a conflict, this should be reported in the `ListenerEntryStatus` of the conflicted `ListenerSet` by setting the `Conflicted` condition to `True`.

 Implementations SHOULD be cautious about what information from the parent or siblings are reported to avoid accidentally leaking sensitive information that the child would not otherwise have access to.
 This can include contents of secrets etc.

+Conflicts are covered in the section [Listener and ListenerSet conflicts](#listener-and-listenerset-conflicts)

 ## Alternatives